-Note: Before diagnosing suspension or steering problems, make sure that the tire pressures are correct, the tires are the same type, and the brakes are working.
+Note: Before diagnosing suspension or steering problems, make sure tire pressures are correct, tires are the same type, and brakes are in good condition.

 - Excessive wear in the suspension or steering system (Chapters 1 and 10).

-- Incorrect installation of the front wheels (Chapter 10).
+- Incorrect installation of front wheels (Chapter 10).

-- Accidental failure of suspension or steering parts (Chapter 1).
+- Accidental failure of suspension or steering components (Chapter 1).

 - Front wheel vibration due to imbalance (transmitted mainly through the steering wheel) (Chapters 1 and 10).

-- Vibration of the rear wheels due to imbalance (vibration is transmitted to the car body) (Chapters 1 and 10).
+- Rear wheel vibration due to imbalance (vibration is transmitted to the car body) (Chapters 1 and 10).

-- Worn bushings or parts of the suspension or steering connection (Chapters 1 and 10).
+- Wear of bushings or suspension or steering connection parts (Chapters 1 and 10).

-Excessive pitching or lateral vibrations when cornering or braking
+Excessive longitudinal or lateral vibrations when turning or braking

 - Broken or weakened spring and/or suspension part (Chapter 1 and 10).